 Steve Jobs — 2005 Graduation Speech as Stanford—Stay Hungry, Stay Foolish

 This is one case where I do prefer the text to the video version, but you should enjoy the live version if you enjoy a few good stories.

 Bill Clinton — 2008 Speech at the Democratic National Convention

 In terms of polished communication skills, you this speech by Bill Clinton.
 American president’s while in office tend to be rather boring (meaning statesman-like).
 However, they do liven up the rhetoric on the campaign trail.
-Although it is fairly ethnocentric, focused as it is on the American politics, you get a feel for how to good delivery interacts with good content.
+Although it is fairly ethnocentric, focused as it is on the American politics, you get a feel for how to good delivery interacts with good content to generate audience enthusiastic.

 Edward Kennedy, Jr. —Eulogy For A Father, August 2009

-A great speech does not have to be long, this one is about 12 minutes but it captured many elements that make for a great presentation—there was emotion, there was fluency and there was humor.
+A great speech does not have to be long, this one is only 12 minutes.
+But it captured the many elements that make for a great presentation — there was emotion, there was fluency, and there was humor.
 You’ll also hear a number of great teaching stories, especially one which I call, “The Hill.”

 Saxton Speaker’s Bureau—Great Speeches